Logiqx/wca-ipy/docs/WCA_Proposal.md

 * [Partial Over 40s Rankings](Partial_Rankings.md) was only intended to be a one-off but has been maintained since 2015
 * [Percentile Rankings](Percentile_Rankings.md) shows how times are distributed for the WCA community and the over 40s
-* [Representative Over 40s Rankings](Senior_Rankings.md) adds anonymised counts to the partial rankings, thus showing all over 40s
+* [Indicative Over 40s Rankings](Indicative_Rankings.md) pads out the partial rankings, thus showing realistic rankings

 Whilst these projects are extremely popular with the senior members of the community they have their limitations and it makes sense to provide up-to-date senior rankings on the WCA website.